triblondon/ada.is/app/_posts/2015-07-13-immutable.md

 Note that it does not throw an error, it just leaves the variable unchanged.
 This could potentially lead to a hard to identify bug so watch out.

-#### But what about with Arrays and other Objects as shown earlier?
+#### But what about with Arrays and other Objects?

-This raises an interesting point.
-A well known subtlety of JavaScript is that, much like other c based languages, when a new `Array`, `Object`, `Function` or another Object is initiated what is returned is not the value itself but a reference to the new array, object or function which is created.
+A well known subtlety of JavaScript is that, much like other c based languages, when a new `Array`, `Object`, `Function` or another object is initiated what is returned is not the value itself but a reference to what we just created.

 So in the case of Arrays it is not the Array itself which cannot change but the reference to the array.